 The board, with the aid and assistance of the department, shall give at least one annual examination of the type required by this article and may give such additional examinations, at such times and places, as the board and the department may deem proper, giving consideration to the number of applications.

-(a) Any person who has taken the examination shall be notified by the board within thirty days following such examination as to whether he has satisfactorily passed the examination.
-If such person has failed to pass the examination, he shall be notified of the reasons for such failure and the particular portions of the examination which he failed to pass.
-Such person shall also be advised of his right to take the examination in the future.
+(a) Any person who has taken the examination shall be notified by the board within thirty days following such examination as to whether he or she has satisfactorily passed the examination.
+Such person shall also be advised of his or her right to take the examination in the future.

-If such applicant has satisfactorily passed the examination, he shall be advised of that fact by the board and, upon payment of the prescribed fee, the board shall register the applicant as a licensee and shall issue a license to such applicant.
-Such license shall remain in effect until the next succeeding thirtieth day of June.
+If such applicant has satisfactorily passed the examination, he or she shall be advised of that fact by the board and, upon payment of the prescribed fee, the board shall register the applicant as a licensee and shall issue a license to such applicant.
+Such license shall remain in effect until the next succeeding June 30.